LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

    :retval ARK_RELAX_MEM_NULL: the internal relaxation memory structure was
                                ``NULL``

-.. c:function:: int ARKSteSetRelaxSolver(void* arkode_mem, ARKRelaxationSolver solver);
+.. c:function:: int ARKSteSetRelaxSolver(void* arkode_mem, ARKRelaxationSolver solver)

    Sets the nonlinear solver method used to compute the relaxation parameter.
    The default value is ``ARK_RELAX_NEWTON``.